ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 ## fromReadableDecimalSizeOrZero

-Given a string containing the readable representation of a byte size with decimal units this function returns the corresponding number of bytes, or 0 if unable to parse the value.
+Given a string containing a byte size and `B`, `KB`, `MB`, etc. as a unit, this function returns the corresponding number of bytes.
+If the function is unable to parse the input value, it returns `0`.

+The opposite operation of this function is [formatReadableDecimalSize](#formatReadableDecimalSize).

 **Syntax**